Java Programming «Prev Next»

 Corba Constants and Typedefs

-1. All elements defined in a module are in the same package.
+All elements defined in a module are in the same package.
+The IDL compiler does not generate the client code, so it can be placed in any package specified by the implementer.

-3. The constant gets its own class in the package of the module with the name of the constant as the name of the class.
+3) The constant gets its own class in the modules package with the name of the constant as the name of the class

 The design philosophy with which Java was created specifically excludes type aliasing.
 Under Java, IDL typedefs mostly disappear.
 You are expected to use the underlying element type rather than the alias name.
 A typedef declaration does not completely disappear, though.
 The helper classes are still created for the type name even though a new class is not created for it.
 In the next lesson, you will learn how to describe the mapping of methods in IDL interfaces in Java and how to execute remote methods.